Cuke7/PF2E_database/readme.md

 ### `db.translateToFr(item) -> string`

 Get the french translation for the **_item_** provided.
-Returns a empty string if the ID is incorrect.
+Returns a empty string if the id is incorrect.

 **Exemple:**